documentation-propertysymbol property &optional verbatim

 ;; Display the data. (help-setup-xref (list 'describe-symbols pattern) (interactive-p)) (with-help-window (help-buffer) (mapcar describe-func (sort sym-list 'string<)))))

 describe-symbols function works like

 but provides more information.

-This function is used only during Emacs initialization, just before the runnable Emacs is dumped.
-It finds the file offsets of the documentation strings stored in the file filename, and records them in the in-core function definitions and variable property lists in place of the actual strings.
+This function is used when building Emacs, just before the runnable Emacs is dumped.
+It finds the positions of the documentation strings stored in the file filename, and records those positions into memory in the function definitions and variable property lists.
 See Building Emacs.